 Organic and natural homes

-Our log homes are crafted from the finest wood, with years of knowledge and experience.
+Our log homes are crafted from the finest certified wood from Finnish saw mills, with years of knowledge and experience.
 In Finland, the natural growth of forests far exceeds the number of trees cut down, so a Honka log home is an ecologically sustainable choice.
 A natural choice.

-Although over 100 different types of pine trees grow around the world, only one of them grows wild in the forests of Finland.
-Because Finnish pine grows slowly, its wood is exceptionally hard, particularly the heartwood.
+Although over 100 different types of pine trees grow around the world, only one of them grows wild in the forests of the Nordics.
+Because this pine grows slowly, its wood is exceptionally hard, particularly the heartwood.
 That’s why it is one of the densest coniferous wood on earth – a perfect material for building a house.

 Over 70 % of Finland’s land area is covered by forest.
 More wood grows in Finland than is harvested.